10 Best Ramen Restaurants in New York (NYC)

 kuu ramen new york

 The first small Japanese restaurants in NYC began to emerge in the early 20th century, serving authentic dishes like sushi and tempura to a niche audience.
-However, the Japanese community in NYC remained relatively isolated until the 1970s, when sushi began to gain immense popularity among non-Japanese New Yorkers.
+However, the Japanese community in NYC remained relatively isolated until the 1970s, when sushi gained immense popularity among non-Japanese New Yorkers.
 Today, over 50 years later, NYC has embraced Japanese cuisine as one of its own, with both traditional and fusion restaurants found on nearly every corner.

 Yet one particular dish has risen above the rest, demanding attention - Ramen.